RaymondCM/MJPG_Server/docs/raspberry_pi_setup.md

-# Installation instructions for the raspberry pi
+# Installation instructions for the Raspberry Pi

 # Installation
 Install the necessary dependencies, some are optional.